GON Organizing Tech

 Sort files into folders.
 Sure, it’s easy

-Documents folder, but if you have
+Documents folders, but if you have

 hundreds…or thousands…of files in